-On November 22, 2016, the SEC issued Memorandum Circular No. 19, Series of 2016 (the "Circular") relative to the Code of Corporate Governance for Publicly-Listed Companies, which Code took effect on January 1, 2017.
-The Company shall comply with the requirements of the Circular and accordingly submit an amended or new Manual to the SEC on or before May31, 2017.
+With the issuance on November 22, 2016, of the SEC issued Memorandum Circular No. 19, Series of 2016 (the "Circular") relative to the Code of Corporate Governance for Publicly-Listed Companies, which Code took effect on January 1, 2017, the Company shall comply with the requirements of the Circular and accordingly submit an amended or new Manual to the SEC on or before May 31, 2017.